apache/causeway-site/content/applib-guide/how-tos/about.md

 title: How-tos

+{note
+A lot of the programming conventions described in these how-tos are encapsulated in the [Eclipse templates](../../editor-templates.html).
+If you use Eclipse, do install these first; they will save a lot of time.
+}

 ##How to write a basic Domain Entity or Service

 Domain entities are instances of some class, usually (the vast majority)